zaitr/landingpage_webpack_skeleton/README.md

-# Webpack 5 boilerplate for landingpages.e
+# Webpack 5 boilerplate for landingpages

 ## Installation